michalis0/Cloud-and-Advanced-Analytics/labs/02-BigQuery/README.md

 - You imported your first file on Google Cloud Storage
 - This facilitates access and storage of data on the cloud - in particular large files
 - It is much more effective to store csv dataset files in Cloud Storage compared to Github.
-- Github has a maximum individual file size of 100MB while google cloud storage accepts files up to 5TB.
+- GitHub has a maximum individual file size of 100MB while google cloud storage accepts files up to 5TB.
 - Google Cloud Storage could also be used as backup for files.

 **A few words on movies.csv:** This dataset contains three columns: movieId, title and genres and has a total of 27'278 rows